ViktorGox/ProjectClientOnBoardGitProject/Documents/Scrum Document.md

 requirements in the functional design documentation.
 We've also discussed the project's boundaries and risks, and I've documented those in the Plan of Approach.
 Moving forward, I plan to maintain a balance between work and meetings to enhance my productivity for the team, ensuring active participation in our upcoming meetings.

+### Meeting 10 - 12.12.2023 8:30

+In this meeting, discussed what we did on the tasks that we assigned to each other and what else needs to be done.
+We then worked on the main page and also with database.

+We will use status to change issues from one column to another one.
+We decided to split our work in each page.
+I mean that 2 of us will work in the same page(one doing frontend, another one doing backend).

+Present:
+Ruben(Scrum Master)
+Jafar
+Viktor
+Justin
+Aleks
+Yaroslav
+Ferhat

+### Meeting 11 - 12.12.2023 8:30

+In this meeting, discussed what we did on the tasks that we assigned to each other and what else needs to be done.
+We then worked on the main page.
+The database has been created, and from here we can work with the backend and see results.
+Each member of the group has an assigned task, so we have to keep working

+Present:
+Ruben(Scrum Master)
+Jafar
+Viktor
+Justin
+Aleks
+Yaroslav
+Ferhat(late)